-The firm obtains unsecured short-term borrowings primarily from Group Inc. The carrying value of unsecured short-term borrowings that are not recorded at fair value generally approximates fair value due to the short-term nature of the obligations.
+The firm accounts for certain hybrid financial instruments at fair value under the fair value option.
+See Note 8 for further information about unsecured short-term borrowings that are accounted for at fair value.
+The firm obtains unsecured shortterm borrowings primarily from Group Inc. The carrying value of unsecured short-term borrowings that are not recorded at fair value generally approximates fair value due to the short-term nature of the obligations.
 While these unsecured short-term borrowings are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 6 through 8.
-Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2015.
+Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2016.